Chile & Argentina

 It is a condition of joining our trips that you must be adequately insured.
 All persons are expected to arrange their own insurance.
 Polices should cover any potential risks involved in a mountain cycling holiday.
 We ask for copy of your policy to be sent in with your completed booking form.

-Snowcard Insurance Services specialize in all mountain sports holidays including mountain biking.
+Snowcard Insurance Services specialize in all mountain sports holidays including mountain biking for UK citizens.
 Their policies include emergency medical and repatriation expenses as well as mountain rescue.
 They are also able to insure personal belongings including equipment as well as travel cover for cancellation, delay and missed departure.
 Follow the link below to obtain full information and a quote: www.snowcard.co.uk.

 Plan ahead for your vaccinations, some of them require more than one injection you should seek medical advice at least six weeks before travel.
 We recommend vaccinations against typhoid, polio, hepatitis A, and a tetanus injection is essential.